Bambu-Research-Group/RFID-Tag-Guide/README.md

   - This is very unlikely to happen, mostly due to the RSA signature.
 Only Bambu has their "Private Key" which is used to digitally sign these tags.
   - To create a custom key, you need to know the following info:
     - RSA Signature Private Key.
 You'd have to get this from bambu, good luck
-  - Since Bambulab will likely not remove the signature requirement, you would need custom AMS firmware to read tags and ignore the signature
+  - Since Bambu Lab will likely not remove the signature requirement, you would need custom AMS firmware to read tags and ignore the signature

 ### How to contribute